PolarBean/DeepSlice/README.md

 <!-- This h2 must be bold  -->

 <h2 style="font-weight: bold; text-decoration: underline"> From PIP  </h2>
 This is the easy and recommended way to install DeepSlice.
+Make sure your env has Python 3.7 installed and then simply:

 ```bash
 pip install DeepSlice